 Some parents are blessed because their children like broccoli… others, not so much.
 The best way to disseminate this high-protein food into your diet (and that of the little one, if you have one) is to pulverise it in the food processor so that it resembles rice, then add it to your pasta sauce, or steam it and eat it with a side.
 In addition to being a high protein food, broccoli also helps combat cancer cells, cholesterol and inflammation.

 Every 100g of this flowering vegetable (yes, those little buds turn into flowers) has up to 3g of protein.
 It is also high in Vitamin C, iron and dietary fibre.
-While most recipes will call for you to cook asparagus, you can always eat it raw, as a dip stick for some tahini or hummus.
-Its also great in raw vegetable salads.
+While most recipes will call for you to cook asparagus, you can always eat it raw, as a dipstick for some tahini or hummus.
+It is also great in raw vegetable salads.
 If eating it raw puts you off, try steaming it for 3 mins or blanching it hot water.

-Green beans have a fairly high protein content compared to other vegetables, and are also a great source of dietary fibre (3.4g per 100g of beans) and Vitamin C (30%).
-Green Beans (or french beans, as my mom calls them) are great in stews, soups and even as a side dish with some minced vegetables, soy sauce or vegetarian oyster sauce.
+Green beans have a fairly high protein content compared to other vegetables and are also a great source of dietary fibre (3.4g per 100g of beans) and Vitamin C (30%).
+They (or french beans, as my mom calls them) are great in stews, soups and even as a side dish with some minced vegetables, soy sauce or vegetarian oyster sauce.
 Like asparagus, green beans can also be blanched before consuming – crunchy goodness.

 A small handful of almonds can contain up to 6grams of protein, which is a huge whopper in non-meat protein sources.
 Also, almonds are a great source of dietary fibre and Vitamin E, which can protect the body from toxins.
 Almonds can be had whole as they are, or skinned and chopped in brownies (which is how I normally have them).
 You can also use almonds to make a thick, luscious base for curries by blending them with a touch of water.
 Vegans can consider almond milk as a substitute for fresh milk.